roadsnail/ESP32-C6-Relay/README.md

  I haven't yet been able to find a schematic for the module so I am unsure what isolation exists between the 7-60V DC input and the USB-C socket.

+ I have programmed this using ESPHome.
+The initial loading of ESPHome (onto the module) was a pain taking several attempts.
+I'm guessing this may be due to fairly recent support for the C6 version of ESP32 module.

 ![ESP32-C6-Relay_Module](https://github.com/user-attachments/assets/a2984527-bf0b-4460-a53b-7726257bcbf4)